Volume 4, Issue 25. Originally published September 4, 2014

 Separately I wondered from time to time how my life might have been totally different if I had gone the other way that night.

-The other night I was dreaming that Lalita and I were at an advertising/media industry conference somewhere, not in NY.
+One night I was dreaming that Lalita and I were at an advertising/media industry conference somewhere, not in NY.
 I would be speaking that night.
 We were meeting people before the conference.
-Yana, my editor (who puts in all these commas J), would be joining us but was late as the conference was about to begin.
+Yana, my editor (who puts in all these commas), would be joining us but was late as the conference was about to begin.
 At the last second she came running faster than I have ever seen her move, down the long empty corridor with a red face and a big smile.